 Included in your bill are amounts we collect on behalf of other organisations:

-This year, Council Tax for Bradford Council includes a 1.99% rise to support Council services as a whole as well as a 2% precept to support Adult Social Care.
+For the 2017/2018 financial year, Council Tax for Bradford Council includes a 1.99% rise to support council services as a whole as well as a 3% precept to support Adult Social Care.

 Usually, owner occupiers or tenants are responsible for paying the Council Tax bill.
 You can find more information about who might be liable to pay Council Tax is here